Lactose intolerance is a condition where larger amounts of the milk sugar called lactose are not tolerated well by a

 A high fiber diet is really helpful since good microbes feast on fiber while the bad microbes love refined sugar and animal fat.
 Garlic, green tea and ginseng are also helpful in fostering friendly microbes as they contain polyphenols which good bacteria love.
 Garlic is especially good as it also helps prevent the growth of bad bacteria.
 Eating fermented food such as miso, tempeh and yogurt is a wonderful way to support your intestinal flora.
 Bananas, chicory root, onions, leeks, soybeans, sweet potatoes, asparagus and some whole grains help support the colony of good microbes by providing natural sugars (fructooligosaccharides(FOS) and inulin) that the good microbes thrive on.

 Again, chemotherapy and antibiotics have the unfortunate side effect of destroying the intestinal flora.
 While exposing your body to these and other things that insult your intestinal flora, it is important to Maintain a high fiber diet.
 It is also important to get enough miso, tempeh and yogurt.
 Taking our probiotic capsule with the miso, tempeh or yogurt 2 hours after chemotherapy and/or antibiotics can be extremely helpful.
-Just as the mother’s breast milk will nurture this dynamic city, yogurt is especially good at supporting and nurturing it also.
+Just as the mother’s breast milk will nurture this dynamic city, yogurt is especially good at supporting and nurturing it too.

 Though each person is different, most of our clients notice relief of nearly all problems within one week of beginning our program.
 They are able to go and enjoy some of their favorite foods again!